MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 ### Metadata Storage Changes

-We [recently announced](https://aka.ms/mipsdkmetadata) that we're making a change to the label metadata storage location for Office files (Word, Excel, PowerPoint) to support new features in Office 365, SharePoint Online, and other services.
+We [announced](https://aka.ms/mipsdkmetadata) that we're making a change to the label metadata storage location for Office files (Word, Excel, PowerPoint) to support new features in Office 365, SharePoint Online, and other services.

 #### Metadata FAQ

 **Question**: When will the first features become available that require this new storage location?

-- We expect that the first features will be available in the second quarter of calendar year 2021.
-Customers may opt in to private or public previews earlier.
+- Co-authoring for protected files in Microsoft 365 apps requires this new metadata storage location.
+For more details, review the [Security, Compliance, and Identity blog post](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/announcing-co-authoring-on-microsoft-information-protection/ba-p/2164162).

 **Question**: Are other formats impacted, such as PDF?